TeamPuzel/Editor-Theme/Readme.md

 ~/Library/Developer/Xcode/UserData/FontAndColorThemes
 ```

-Please note that the light theme is a bit unfinished, since I don't really use it.
+Please note that the non italic light theme is a bit unfinished, since I don't really use it.

 The themes marked `(italic)` have more dynamic, italic keywords to make them stand out even more.